 It is recommended that you already have some instrumental experience to take this course, though not essential.
-Ideally you should be having lessons on at least one instrument during your GCSE years to ensure your progress in Performance.
+It is essential students are having lessons on an instrument, either in or out of school, during your GCSE years to ensure your progress in performance.